 Stovetop Pressure Cooker Method

-- Close the lid, place a whistle and cook for 8-10 whistles on medium flame until they are cooked and softened well.
+- To make one-pot method, Follow the same steps as the Instant Pot.
+Cook the kala chana curry in a stovetop pressure cooker for 8-10 whistles on medium flame until they are cooked and softened well.
 It takes about 20 minutes.
+Switch off the flame and let the pressure from the cooker release naturally.

 Notes